garrandall/popular-music-data/tracks/body-bumpin--yippie-yi-yo-public-announcement.md

 Out on the dance floor, I'm holdin' you so tight
-Gotta make you feel me, gotta press your body tight Rub against my body, grind, and I'm in the mood for the same Dancin' real freaky (Ooh), this is how you groove What's on your mind, it's body bumpin' time, baby
+Gotta make you feel me, gotta press your body tight Rub against my body, grind, and I'm in the mood for the same Dancin' real freaky (Oh), this is how you groove What's on your mind, it's body bumpin' time, baby
 Love makin', hopefully, while we grind
 Uh-huh, don't you want me 'cause I want you